- Published 12 Apr 2021

 International support for immunization programs against polio, an infectious disease that causes paralysis in children under the age of five, has led to a drastic fall in cases.
 There were 350,000 cases in 1988 and less than 175 in 2019.
 The Global Polio Eradication Initiative coordinates work across the WHO, the Centers for Disease Control and Prevention, and UNICEF.
 It sources 57% of its funding from governments.

 Research suggests that, from 2000–2015, aid in the form of anti-malarial interventions have prevented about 663 million malarial fevers.
+There were 262 million cases of malaria in 2000, and 214 million in 2015.
 Long-lasting insecticide treated bed nets are particularly effective; they are responsible for about 68% of the malaria reduction, or about 450 million cases of malaria.
 The animated images below show the increase in bednets from 2000–2015, along with the associated decrease in malaria cases.
 Learn more on our Malaria page.

 The 2019 U.S. foreign aid budget was $39.2 billion and individual Americans donated $22.97 billion to international charities in 2018.
 In relative terms, these are tiny amounts.
 Compare them to the median annual revenue of a Fortune 500 company ($5.6 billion USD) and the 2019 GDP of the U.S. ($21.43 trillion).
 Even the U.S.'s miniscule spending on foreign aid has helped us make great strides.
 Just think what we could achieve if we gave more, especially if we gave to the most effective programs!